LaraTunc/wcd-final-capstone/README.md

 To get your kube config data, please run: `code ~/.kube/config`

+We are also going to create a IAm Role to engage with the

+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY

 ## How to destroy provisioned resources

 To destroy provisioned resources, run the following command: